Armory Square Hospital: The Hospital

 The Gazette went on for several months, offering reading and news updates to patients and recognition staff for their service.
 The last issue was published on the 21 August 1865.
 With hostilities ended following the Surrender at Appomattox on April 9, 1865, and the resulting decline in the number of patients being sent to Union Army hospitals, military leaders determined that the Armory hospital was no longer needed and was closed during the summer of 1865.
 The last edition of the hospital newspaper, which was published on 21 August 1865, offered the following reflection:

 During the last three years, thousands of our brave soldiers have been inmates of Armory Square [...]
 One cannot conceive of a gun-shot wound that has not been treated here.
 Of nearly every disease in the catalogue we have had examples.
 Such an opportunity for the practice of surgery, or the study of pathology and the treatment of disease, will not probably occur again soon.
 God grant that the stern emergency of a bloody civil war, which rendered so many asylums for our wounded and sick soldiers a necessity, may never again arise to curse with its mildew blights our native land.

 We now bid adieu to Armory Square—but not without some regrets [...]
 Within its walls we have learned many a lesson of wisdom, of patience under suffering—of the keenest grief—of faith, forgiveness, of true manhood.The hospital buildings north of the Armory began to be demolished in 1867, although the Armory building itself remained in use.
 By 1873 landscaping of the area as part of the Armory Square portion of the National Mall began.

 Later history

 The Armory Building was used for a time as a storage facility until the Smithsonian Arts and Industries Building was constructed.
-During 1881–1932 it served as the United States Fish Commission headquarters.
+During 1881 to 1932 it served as the United States Fish Commission headquarters.
 A series of temporary buildings of the National Mall existed alongside the building beginning in 1918.
 Finally in January 1964, it was demolished to make way for the National Air and Space Museum.